Simple-as-Coding/tutoring-platform/README.md

 ```

 ### 1. Install PostgreSQL Database
-choose the appropriate version of the script depending on the operating system to run docker container.
+Choose the appropriate version of the script depending on the operating system to run docker container.

 or install local PostgreSQL database (name your database "simpleascoding").